 - 1 teaspoon water

-- 3. In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and pepper, add the lard, and work it in with your fingertips till the mixture is crumbly.
-Add the crumbled bacon and onion and stir till well blended.
-Add the buttermilk and stir just till a sticky dough forms.
+- In a large bowl, whisk together the flour, baking powder, baking soda, salt, and pepper.
+Add the lard and work it in with your fingertips until the mixture is crumbly.
+Crumble in the bacon and add the onion and stir until well blended.
+Add the buttermilk and stir just until a sticky dough forms.